Discover more. If your divorce is inevitable, choose the BETTER Path: join our newsletter for supportive, resolution-focused information!

 What legal help do I pay for with Self-Representation?

-If you are taking advantage of Pathway Legal's Unbundled family law legal services, here are some examples of where you pay for help with part of your case:
+If you are taking advantage of Pathway Legal's Unbundled family law legal services, there are many examples of how you can get our help.
+Clients have come to us for help in all kinds of areas where they

 • Family law document preparation